What Is Probate?

 - Income Tax work for the year of death

 - Postal redirection

 - Registering unregistered properties

 - Arranging for a pet to be re-homed

 - Settling all liabilities

 - Producing estate accounts

-If you or your family and friends have any questions about applying for the “Grant of Probate” or the estate administration process feel free to call us on 01793 433705 for free guidance and advice.
+If you or your family and friends have any questions about applying for the “Grant of Probate” or the estate administration process feel free to contact either of our offices for free guidance and advice.